DCMLab/standards/docs/source/pipeline/pipeline.rst

 4. Remove the automated GitHub workflow and all deprecated files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Now that we have pinned the version, we can start streamlining the repository structure on a new branch, e.g.
+"repo_update", and then create a pull request.
 During finalization we are performing the workflow tasks manually using the ``ms3 review`` command.
-So we want to deactivate the GitHub action by simply removing the folder ``.github`` and committing the change.
+So we want to **deactivate the GitHub action** by simply removing the folder ``.github`` and committing the change.

 Then we streamline the repository to harmonize it with the other ones.
 By default, every repo should come with the folders